DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 * A masked input field used to enter hex color values
 * A color picker for visual color selection

-The theme is applied automatically when a user selects the color.
+The theme is applied automatically when a user selects a color.

 Review implementation details in the [ThemeSwitcherContainer.razor](./CS/switcher/switcher/Components/ThemeSwitcher/ThemeSwitcherContainer.razor) file.

 ### Add Custom Stylesheets to the Application (Apply Styles to Non-DevExpress UI Elements)

-Our DevExpress Blazor themes affect DevExpress components only.
+DevExpress Blazor themes affect DevExpress components only.
 To apply theme-specific styles to non-DevExpress elements or the entire application, add external stylesheets to the theme using its `AddFilePaths()` method:

 ```cs
 public static readonly ITheme BootstrapDefault = Themes.BootstrapExternal.Clone(props => {